 Consonance

-The repetition of the same consonants in words that use different vowel-sounds.
+The repetition of the same consonants in words.

 Unlike alliteration, which focuses on the initial sounds of words, consonance concentrates on the repetition of consonant sounds anywhere within words.